MarkYiLXD/markyilxd.github.io/_projects/(1) calculio.md

 Calculus is the culmination of all K-12 Mathematics and its applications are essential for many other fields and sciences.
 The development and application of Calculus is one of the most significant factors in the development of modern sciences.

 In recent years, Mathematics Education has been advanced with the use of digital mediums.
-From my experience as a Mathematics Educator most of the development has taken place in Mathematics Eduation for children (and rightfully so).
-However, considering the importance of Calculus in modern sciences, I found the resources for learning Calculus were outdated and limited.
+From my experience as a Mathematics Educator, most of the development has taken place in Mathematics Eduation for children (which makes complete sense).
+However, considering the importance of Calculus in modern sciences, I found the resources for learning Calculus to be outdated and limited.

 <br>

 ## Challenge

-While Calculus is a very visual discipline, majority of the resources use complex formulas and jargon to communicate visual concepts.
+While Calculus is a very visual discipline, majority of the resources use complex formulas and jargon to communicate simple visual concepts.
 This learning experience resuts in cognitive overload and adds confusion, discouraging further interest.
-For isntance, a graph and an equation may be provided to explain a theorem but the student would have read the equation several times to understand the words, recognize the individual terms in the equation, put the terms together to see the big picture, and relate this big picture to the graph.
+For instance, a graph and an equation may be provided to explain a theorem but the student would have read the equation several times to understand the words, recognize the individual terms in the equation, put the terms together to see the big picture, and relate this big picture to the graph.

 <br>

 ## Goal

-Create an interactive tool for students that will allow them to digest complex Calculus theorems easily.
+Create an interactive tool that will allow for students to digest complex Calculus theorems easily.

 <br>